 1. HORI Real Arcade Pro N Hayabusa

-In order to be the very best, you must have the very best.
+To be the very best, you must have the very best.
 In the fighting stick manufacturers, HORI stands out for always putting out quality fight sticks.
 The Real Arcade Pro N Hayabusa is a testament to HORI’s capabilities.
 It is among the most popular fight sticks among professionals as well.
 This is not only a PC fight stick but is easily compatible with PS4 and PS3 as well.
-Its versatility and ease of use are another added bonus.
+Its versatility and ease of use are another bonus.

 With the stock version coming with black color with gold and silver accents, the HORI Real Arcade Pro N Hayabusa looks simply stunning.
 There is a layer of plexiglass on top of the stock artwork which simplifies customization.
 This is a thick and firmly built fight stick with durable materials used.

 On the top panel, there are the L3, R3, PS Home, and Turbo buttons which have a little section of their own.
 Similarly, on the left side, you have the Start/Options button located away from the main keys.
 In the center, where all the action happens are the buttons.
 You have the 4 PS4 buttons along with the L1, L2, R1, and R2 buttons all located together.
 This layout works quite well with both 4 button and 6 button fighting games.
 It might take you a little bit of time getting used to it if you’re new, but you’ll be glad you decided to switch.
 These buttons are all Hayabusa grades and not Sanwa.
 HORI makes use of their own Hayabusa buttons which, are very remarkable.